Who Killed Laura in Loughgall?

 The vast majority of Whodunit Hunt clues are accessible by those with prams and wheelchair users, as we’ve determined routes for evidence investigation with as few steps as possible.
 Check the applicable Whodunit Hunt page(s) for full details, which indicate any accessability issues.

 The map below shows all of our murder mystery trails, as well as our new kids trails.
-Walking murder mystery trails available are indicated by a black walker/runner symbol.
+Walking murder mystery trails available are indicated by a black walker/runner symbol and indoor trails with a green building.
 Kids trails are indicated by a yellow star.
-Pipeline walking Whodunits are blue – if you’re interested in one of these then please contact us and we’ll tell you when they’re available.
+Pipeline walking Whodunits are blue – if you’re interested in one of these, please contact us and we’ll tell you when they’re available.

 Use the card or Paypal link in the page of whichever Whodunit Hunt you are interested in to purchase it.